What is the Best Layout for a More Functional Kitchen Design?

 Before you decide on the shape of your kitchen, you must first understand what space you have available.
 This will then guide the kitchen shape options feasible for your home.
 The ‘shape’ isn’t necessarily the shape of the kitchen but is based more on how the space functions and the workflows within the space (L pattern, circular pattern).
 The pattern of workflow determines the shape of the kitchen rather than the layout of the kitchen.

 Pros & Cons: The person working in an L-shaped kitchen space will need to move further between stations (expanded triangle workspace), but it is helpful if you have multiple people working in the space.
-If the L-shape kitchen is in an open floor plan, sometimes there can feel like there’s no boundary between the two spaces.
+If the L-shaped kitchen is in an open floor plan, sometimes it can feel like there’s no boundary between the two spaces.
 This can be resolved by strategic placement of furniture.

 The U-shaped kitchen layout is essentially an extended L-shape, typically by adding a peninsula.
 This provides more counter space and more options for pantry storage and cabinetry.
 This additional leg of the counter area is great for prep space, a buffet area for staging food, or even an open counter for seating.